 for [because of] whom [God] are all things

 Creation, or the universe of things, was created by God for His own glory (Ro 11:36).
 God is the reason the sum total of all things in the universe were created.
 This is the ultimate purpose for creation.
 It is on His account that all things exist.

 The words “all things” recall verse 8.
 Mankind is to have dominion over all things in creation.
 Jesus in His humanity will gain dominion rights over creation, and those who believe in Him will be served by angels (He 1:14).

 and by whom are all things,

 God providentially sustains all creation.
-He is the Agent of creation; He brought all things into being and maintains its existence.
+He is the Agent of creation; He brought all things into being and maintains their existence.

 God is the ultimate purpose for and efficient cause of all things.